mmsbld/LLMR/README.md

 - [**Avalonia UI**](https://github.com/AvaloniaUI/Avalonia) – For cross-platform desktop integration
 - [**OpenAI API**](https://platform.openai.com/docs/) – For accessing cutting-edge language models
 - [**Hugging Face Inference API**](https://huggingface.co/docs/api-inference/) – For running various open-source models
-- Other **MIT-licensed** GitHub projects that saved us hours of work 🎉

-We probably forgot at least **ten** other awesome tools—this section will be updated once we realize what else we took for granted! 😅

-(Of course, we will add them properly to the GitHub project in the first non-pre alpha release version!)
+Notice: We will add all dependencies and open-source projects we utilized for LLMRunner properly to the GitHub project in the first non-pre alpha release version!

 ---

-## 🛠️ Before our first non-pre alpha...
+## 🛠️ Our Next Steps
-Before we unleash LLMR onto an unsuspecting audience at an upcoming conference (with a **complete** documentation 📄), here are some major things we are working on currently:
+Before presenting LLMR at an upcoming conference (with a **complete** documentation 📄), here are some major things we are currently working on:

-✅ **Refactoring** – Cleaning up our code, reducing redundancy with a focus on the wabbly marriage between Python and .net ✅ **Unit Testing** – Because at some point, we need to test things properly... probably
+- [ ] **Refactoring** – Cleaning up our code, reducing redundancy with a focus on the wabbly marriage between Python and .NET
+- [ ] **Chat Interface** – Adding customization options for the client's chat interface
+- [ ] **Unit Testing** – Including automated test builds
-✅ **Improved UI/UX** – More features, more UX improvements, and fewer *“Oops, something went wrong”* messages
+- [ ] **Improved UI/UX** – More features, more UX improvements, and fewer *“Something went wrong”* messages
-✅ **Customizable Export Options** – And a choice: CSV, JSON, maybe even an old-school **TXT file** for the nostalgic ones among us

-Will we finish all of these until ...? **Unlikely.** But we’ll give it our best shot and announce the first non-pre alpha proudly here on this page! 😉
+- [ ] **Customizable Export Options** – Options for efficient output file formatting (next to CSV & PDF)

 ---